apache/druid/docs/api-reference/supervisor-api.md

 #### URL
 `POST /druid/indexer/v1/supervisor/suspendAll`

-Suspends all Supervisors at once.
+Suspends all Supervisors.

-Note that this endpoint will return a "success" message even if there are no Supervisors or running Supervisors initially.
+Note that this endpoint will return a "success" message even if there are no Supervisors or running Supervisors.

 #### Responses